Tech-at-DU/React-Redux-Tetris-Tutorial/P04-Score-Board/readme.md

 Some requirements for the score board:

-- The score board component will display the game score.
+- Needs to display the game score
-- As blocks are placed when a row is filled with colored squares, the game scores points.
+- Has a Play Button to start the game
-- The game also needs a button to pause game play and restart the game.
+- Has a Pause button to pause game play.
+This will allow people to get snacks mid game, an important feature!
-- As the game progresses you can speed up game play or make it more difficult in other ways for the current level.
-- The component added in this chapter will give these previously described elements a place to live.

 # Create the ScoreBoard Component

-> [action]
->
-> Make a new file: `/src/components/ScoreBoard.js` with the following code:
+Make a new file: `/src/components/ScoreBoard.js` with the following code:
->

 ```js
 import React from 'react'
 >